 Mamardashvili was a skinny boy with problems with his spine. |

 Later playing for Dinamo Tbilisi, Georgia's biggest club, and then moving to Valencia in Spain, Mamardashvili has always emphasized the influence of his family on his path to success.
-Although he describes himself as aloof, independent and sometimes lacking in self-confidence, whenever he faces a big decision, his parents are always there to help him make the right choice.
+Although he admits to being unsociable, preferring to work independently and sometimes lacking in self-confidence, whenever he faces a big decision, his parents are always there to help him make the right choice.

-“I was afraid that going to Valencia would be a risk, but my father said that I had to try it,” Mamardashvili recalls.
+“I was afraid that going to Valencia would be a risk, but my father told me to try it and see,” Mamardashvili recalls.
 Now he is one of the most highly rated goalkeepers in La Liga, and there are even rumours that Real Madrid are interested in him.
-If that happens, it will be a dream come true for Mamardashvili.
+If this happens, it will be a dream come true for Mamardashvili.

 As a goalkeeper, he idolizes Buffon but also admires Neuer and Casillas.
 However, his role model is Cristiano Ronaldo, the former Real player.
 “His hard work and professionalism are an example for me to follow,” said Mamardashvili.